Business Credit vs Personal Credit: Differences, Tips, Mistakes to Avoid

 Ask for credit terms from your vendors

-Even if the credit limit is small to start, and the time frame is relatively short, it will help.
+Even if the credit limit is small to start and the time frame is relatively short, asking for a small advance will help you build your credit.
 Pay the bills on time, and after a few transactions, ask to have the limit and/or term increased.
-Success with even one or two vendors will give you positive credit references to build on with other business and for possible loans in the future.
+Success with even one or two vendors will give you positive credit references to build on in the future.

 Register with the business credit bureaus